SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 What are Jobs
 ===================

 A Job is an automated set of SQL and Python scripts that form a workflow.
 Think of a Job as your main strategy and the scripts as the individual steps needed to carry it out.
-Each individual script is represented by a single **Task**.
+Each script is represented by a single **Task**.

 New Job
 ========